dtw/curtracker/README.md

 Currency Tracker

+This was the first ffxi lua I wrote years ago, decided to do a small update to it and release it.
+I'll add some more options later to bring it up to current standards.

 After you load the lua for the first time just edit the settings.xml from /data and reload the lua to have your new fields displayed.
 Curlines dictates how many fields you would like per line on your box.